If you’re reading this, you must be researching an outdoor kitchen project. That’s great!

 Con: Lack of Customization

-If you’re looking for a highly customized option that fits your exact requirements… This isn’t the option for you.
+If you’re looking for a highly customized option that fits your exact requirements and desired functionality… This isn’t the option for you.

-Prefab barbeque island follow a template that’s easy to mass produce.
+Prefab barbeque island follow a template that’s easy to mass-produce.
 Therefore, you won’t be able to personalize or change the layout.
+U-shaped or l-shaped layouts may not be possible.

 If you don’t want to compromise on your design, you may want to consider a custom outdoor kitchen solution.